Forescout/eyeExtend-Connect/GlobalProtect/README.md

 ## Manage the App
 ### Import
 - User can import the GlobalProtect Connect App via eyeExtend Connect module
-- App file shall look like GlobalProtectApp.ECP which is signed
+- App file shall look like GlobalProtectApp.ECA which is signed

 ## Start and Stop App
 - User can start and stop the GlobalProtect App